KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

   <figcaption></figcaption>
 </figure>

-!!! abstract "Now, Khiops writes automatically ✍️"
+!!! abstract "What Khiops writes automatically ✍️"

-    The dictionary provided by the user during the data preparation stage is **automatically enriched** in order to (i) compute a large number of informative aggregate variables; (ii) to define the rules used to encode each variable into intervals or groups.
+    The dictionary initially provided by the user is **automatically enriched** in order to (i) compute a large number of informative aggregate variables, and (ii) to define the rules used to encode each variable into intervals or groups.

 **2) Parsimonious training**